PITTSFIELD -- Sidewalk sales, live entertainment and showcasing an urban renewal project will highlight Sat urday’s Discover Tyler Street celebration.

 Ward 2 Councilor Kevin J. Morandi cited how "Discover Tyler Street" has been a catalyst for revitalizing the area.

 "The music, the food, the vendors -- each year, it gets bigger," Morandi said.
-"The Tyler Street Business Group has a
+"The Tyler Street Business Group has a lot of enthusiasm."

 Visitors to Saturday’s event will also get to tour the newly completed Rice Silk Mill apartments on nearby Spring and Cherry streets.
 Marcella said developers of the affordable housing project will have a booth on Tyler Street in order for people to sign up for the tours.